WestonSF/ArcGISDataToolkit/ReadMe.md

 #### Summit Forests Data Clean
 Cleans the Summit Forests GIS data by merging datasets and fixing up any issues.

-#### Geodatabase Documentation
-Documents a geodatabase by exporting feature class, table and domain information to a CSV file.

 #### NZAA ArchSite Data Download
 Downloads archaeological data from the NZAA ArchSite and loads it into a database.

-#### Runtime Data to File Geodatabase
-Converts all runtime data used in ArcGIS Runtime products (.geodatabase extension) to a file geodatabase.

 #### Livestock Improvement Corporation Datawarehouse Sync
 Syncronises data between the LIC data warehouse and GIS database, producing error and change reports.